Wedding Horseshoe – a very traditional wedding gift for a new bride

-For Christians, the meaning comes from St. Dunstan, who trapped the Devil inside a horseshoe.
-St Dunstan would only release the Devil if he swore an oath to never cross the threshold of a Christian home that was protected by a horseshoe hung above the door.
-Therefore, the bride would take her horseshoe to her marital home and the newly weds would be protected.
+For Christians the meaning behind horseshoes comes from St. Dunstan.
+He trapped the Devil inside a horseshoe and said he would only release him if the Devil swore an oath to never cross the threshold of a Christian home that was protected by a horseshoe hung above the door.
+Consequently, a horseshoe was given to a bride to take to her marital home and the newly-weds would be protected.

-We can trace the positive symbolism all the way back to ancient Greece.
-Horseshoes were associated with the crescent moon and as a result the Greeks regarded it as a symbol of fertility.
+We can trace the positive symbolism of horseshoes all the way back to ancient times.
+The shape of a horseshoe meant that we associated them with the crescent moon.
+Therefore we imbued them with some of the moon’s mythology and regarded them as a symbol of fertility.

 The Victorians loved their symbolism and are responsible for most of our wedding traditions.
 They filled their wedding day with meaning and omens of good fortune.
 Female family members would give a horseshoe to the bride to bring good luck to her marriage.
 Furthermore having a child give a horseshoe is thought to be particularly beneficial in terms of fertility.
 Consequently a young sister or niece would often present the gift to the newly married bride.

-For the Victorians the luckiest horseshoes were cast from iron – considered a perfect marriage of fire and earth.
-Furthermore they chose used shoes, so that horse’s strong energy had been absorbed into the metal.
+Victorians considered the luckiest horseshoes were those cast from iron – a perfect marriage of fire and earth.
+And they would select a used horseshoe because the metal had absorbed the horse’s strong energy.
 But tastes have changed over time and our horseshoes are light aluminium and brand new – so that they can also be used as part of “Something Old, Something New, Something Borrowed, Something Blue”.
 Another one of the Victorian’s meaningful bridal wedding traditions!

 It’s very important that you do not turn your horseshoes upside down – all the good luck will fall out.
 Yet if you are Anglican, Eastern Orthodox or Roman Catholic, you should intentionally hang your horseshoe with the ends pointing down, so that the good luck can flow out into the home… the choice is yours!